 Check the applications you use every day.
 You will be surprised by how many employ your current location without you even noticing.
 In exchange, you’re given improved usability, which you definitely appreciate.

 Want your customers to appreciate the location-based services offered by your applications?
-We have another article dedicated to technical requirements of implementing this feature that you will definitely find interesting.
+We have another article dedicated to technical requirements of implementing geolocation that you will definitely find interesting.